Better-HPC/auto-rest/docs/getting_started/deploying.md

 # Deploying an API

-The following instructions outline how to deploy an API server using different database types and features.
+The following instructions outline how to deploy an API server using the `auto-rest` command.
-For a full list of application arguments, see the application help text (`auto-rest --help`) .
+For a full list of application arguments, see the application help text (`auto-rest --help`).

 ## Launching an API